siddhithorat/PRODIGY_AD_01/README.md

 # PRODIGY_AD_01
-Build a calculator app that can perform basic arithmetic operations.
+Build a calculator app that can perform basic arithmetic operations in Flutter